 Failure to follow the cautions may result, worst case, in a short circuit and smoking when the product is used.
 The above notices are for standard applications and conditions.
 Contact us when the products are used in special mounting conditions.

 Select optimum conditions for operation as they determine the reliability of the product after assembly.

 The data herein are given in typical values, not guaranteed ratings.

-■ Rating
+Rating

-1. Operating Temperature
+1.Operating Temperature

-- 1. The operating temperature limit depends on the capacitor. - 1-1.Do not apply temperatures exceeding the upper operating temperature. - It is necessary to select a capacitor with a suitable rated temperature that will cover the operating temperature range. - It is also necessary to consider the temperature distribution in equipment and the seasonal temperature variable factor. - 1-2.
+- 1. The operating temperature limit depends on the capacitor. - 1-1.
+Do not apply temperatures exceeding the maximum operating temperature.

+It is necessary to select a capacitor with a suitable rated temperature that will cover the operating temperature range.

+It is also necessary to consider the temperature distribution in equipment and the seasonal temperature variable factor. - 1-2.
 Consider the self-heating factor of the capacitor

-The surface temperature of the capacitor shall be the upper operating temperature or less when including the self-heating factors.
+The surface temperature of the capacitor shall not exceed the maximum operating temperature including self-heating.

-2. Atmosphere Surroundings (gaseous and liquid)
+2.Atmosphere Surroundings (gaseous and liquid)